 Although a job title may seem similar in one company to another, the job description may vary and companies may have different needs and criteria for hiring new employees.

 Many organizations may get discouraged in using analytics, but this should not be the case.
 There are different ways to get started.

-Conduct a strategy assessment to identify the needs of the company and how it can benefit from using predictive analytics.
+Conduct a strategic assessment to identify the needs of the company and how it can benefit from using predictive analytics.
 Identify key people in the organization that should be involved or if an outside expert is needed.
-Once assessment is complete, make a roadmap to identify actions to take into consideration.
+Once the assessment is complete, make a roadmap to identify actions to take into consideration.

 First, set a meeting with your hiring manager to define and refine your target pool using data.
 You can “clone” high-performing employees by using their education, skills, and experiences as criteria.
 Then, agree on a talent pool after tweaking for what you need.

 There are a lot of business intelligence (BI) tools used in predictive analytics.
 They are mostly used in marketing, sales, and related fields, but they are also applied in HR analytics.
 The following BIs are the most popular options.

 You need a robust and well-defined operating model to integrate predictive analytics in your organization.
 Do this by building an operating model for analytics and adopting the strategies used by companies with a large talent pool.